309thEDDGE/opal-ops/README.md

 After the user is generated, the following steps are performed within the user configuration.
 If this is not automatically pulled up, it can be accessed by clicking `Users` on the left bar, searching for the username, and clicking the blue UID for the user:

-- To allow Minio access, click `Groups` on the left side, click `jupyterhub_staff` in the middle third section (if the window takes the full screen), and then `Attributes` under `jupyterhub_staff`.
-Add the key: `policy` and the value: `consoleAdmin` and click `Save`.
-For less permissive policies see [the minio documentation](https://docs.min.io/minio/baremetal/security/minio-identity-management/policy-based-access-control.html).
+- To allow Minio access, click `Groups` on the left side
+- click `jupyterhub_staff` in the middle third section (if the window takes the full screen)
+- and then `Attributes` under `jupyterhub_staff`.
+- Add the key: `policy` and the value: `consoleAdmin` and click `Save`.
+  - For less permissive policies see [the minio documentation](https://docs.min.io/minio/baremetal/security/minio-identity-management/policy-based-access-control.html).
 Ensure `Add` and then `Save` are clicked, otherwise jupyterhub will show a `500: internal Server Error` when the user attempts login
-- Click `Users` under the `Manage` section, then click the user (the blue uid) you just made.
-Then `Groups` in the center sectino under your new user, `Join Group`, and check `jupyterhub_staff` to allow the user to log into jupyterhub
+- Click `Users` under the `Manage` section
+- then click the user (the blue uid) you just made.
+- `Groups` in the center sectino under your new user,
+- `Join Group`, and check `jupyterhub_staff` to allow the user to log into jupyterhub
-- Click the `Credentials` tab under your new user (middle of screen), and `Set password` button.
-Add a temporary password in the `Password` and `Password Comfirmation` fields
+- Click the `Credentials` tab under your new user (middle of screen)
+- `Set password` button.
+- Add a temporary password in the `Password` and `Password Comfirmation` fields
 - This should send the username and temporary password to the user

 The user should now be able to log into jupyterhub.